Bruceshark/wordactivity/README.md

 #### 1/30/2019 todo

-1. start learning comment function
+1. start learning comment function [done]

+#### 2/21/2019 todo (long time no see.
+Lunar new year was terrific)
+1. delete the follow function because I think it's useless and complicated [done]
+2. start the user page, including two major tabs: posts(activities), and comments